 1. Clearing Safari cache

 Caching is used to improve the speed and loading time of data while browsing.
-This is to improve the page loading time the next time the same page is loaded.
-This is assuming the content of the page hasn’t changed from the last time of visit.
+This is to improve the page loading speed when the same page is loaded next time.
+In other words, content of the page does not be changed from the last time of visit.
 These data (cookies, history, and data) can be cleared by simply going to the settings app that comes with your iPad.

 2. Clearing Offline reading list